AIRMap: AI-Generated Radio Maps for Wireless Digital Twins: Dataset

 We use the Boston area shown in Fig.~\ref{fig:boston_map} as a representative urban environment and randomly select 100 \gls{tx} locations placed outside buildings.
 For each ray-tracing configuration, we generate path gain radio maps and evaluate accuracy using the \gls{rmse} metric.
 The configuration with diffraction enabled and a maximum depth of 20 is used as the ground truth (maximum configuration).
 All other configurations are compared against this baseline to identify the most efficient setup that balances accuracy and simulation time.
 All simulations are conducted using Sionna RT on an NVIDIA L40S GPU.
 Reported runtimes exclude scene initialization and geometry loading to focus solely on ray-tracing execution.

-Fig.~\ref{fig:rt_config} shows the simulation runtime for 100 scenarios (each repeated ten times, with shaded 95\% confidence intervals) across different ray-tracing configurations.
+Fig.~\ref{fig:rt_config} shows the simulation runtime for 100 scenarios (each repeated five times) across different ray-tracing configurations.
 As expected, enabling diffraction and increasing the maximum path depth both lead to longer runtimes.
-However, when diffraction is enabled, the \gls{rmse} levels off beyond a path depth of 10, indicating diminishing returns in accuracy.
+However, when diffraction is enabled, the \gls{rmse} levels off beyond a path depth of 14, indicating diminishing returns in accuracy.
 Fig.~\ref{fig:rt_config_evolution} illustrates how varying these parameters affects the resulting path-gain radio maps in a representative scenario.
-Based on this analysis, we identify a “sweet spot” configuration—diffraction enabled with a path depth of 10—that balances fidelity and efficiency, requiring approximately 30 seconds to generate each radio map.
+Based on this analysis, we identify a “sweet spot” configuration—diffraction enabled with a path depth of 14—that balances fidelity and efficiency, requiring approximately 0.265 seconds to generate each radio map.